 Who we are

-The Arts Council of the Conejo Valley (ACCV) was established in 1969.
-During its over four decade span, the ACCV has gone through extensive changes in its programs and services.
-Established as a regional Federation of Arts organization that was formed to promote the community’s cultural development, the ACCV has evolved into a membership support agency that also delivers and co-sponsors many cultural programs.
-Member services include marketing, technical assistance workshops and lowered rent at the Hillcrest Center for the Arts (Hillcrest).
+Established in 1969 as a regional arts organization to promote the community’s cultural development, the Arts Council of Conejo Valley (ACCV) is a membership support agency that delivers and co-sponsors many cultural programs.
+Member services include marketing, workshops and lowered rent at Hillcrest Center for the Arts.

 The ACCV has a history of successful partnerships in the community.
 It has joined forces and worked toward a common goal with three major partners – the City of Thousand Oaks, the Conejo Recreation and Park District and the Conejo Valley Unified School District.